ucsd-cse29/fa25/src/index.md

 get a score from 0-4.

 We don't have a traditionally-scheduled final exam for this course (you can ignore the block provided in Webreg).
-Instead, in week 10, you'll have the opportunity to retake exams from during the quarter to improve your score **up to a 4**, regardless of the score on the first attempt.
+Instead, in final exam week, you'll have the opportunity to retake exams from during the quarter to improve your score **up to a 4**, regardless of the score on the first attempt.
 The retakes may be different than the original exam, but will test the same learning outcomes.
 This